alb-soul/BruteDir/README.md

 Usage :
 input your target site, e.x. : xyz.com

-prepare txt file contains all list of keyword of directory name Status code simply indicates wheter the urls are valid or not.
+prepare txt file contains all list of keyword of directory name

+Status code simply indicates wheter the urls are valid or not.

+If Status Code is 200, the url available.
+There are many status code for HTTP response request,

+you can check it here : https://developer.mozilla.org/en-US/docs/Web/HTTP/Status for detail